Skip to main content

 In your Braze campaign, set up the Target and Assign steps.
 Once it's done, your campaign is ready to be launched! 🎉 In the Review step, you can see how the campaign will look.

-The survey will appear on your website in the place specified in the Survicate panel, as described above.
+The survey will appear on your website, or in your mobile app in the place specified in the Survicate panel, as described above

 ❗ Please note that you won't see the survey in the Braze preview unless you Started the survey in the Launch tab in Survicate.

-The tracking code will, by default, collect braze_id and email attributes with responses.
+The tracking code will, by default, collect braze_id, braze_survey_id, and email attributes with responses.
 If you'd like to collect more attributes, feel free to add them to the code in this section, in the same format:

 📞 If you have any questions about setting up Braze integration - feel free to reach out to our team via chat or email: support@survicate.com.